How to Correctly Source New Suppliers From Alibaba

 Never proceed with a first order without receiving actual samples made to your exact specifications.
 Once you have these samples, make sure you thoroughly test them so that you are satisfied with the end result.
 Samples will cost a lot more than the agreed production price, but it’s well worth it to spend time and money to ensure you get the products right the first time!

-Create Purchase Orders and Proforma Invoice documents.
+How to create and download Purchase Order and Proforma Invoice documents.

 Once you are satisfied with the quality of the samples and want to place a new order, create a Purchase Order document and send it to your supplier.
 The Purchase Order should include details of product specifications, quality, sizes, standards, quantity, lead time and payment terms.
 Read more about Purchase Orders and Proforma Invoices here.

 Tip 5.
 Don’t Rush Factory Production Lead Times

 Production lead times will obviously vary with the different products to be manufactured.
 Remember that factories will not have products in stock ready to ship.
 Their products are generally made from scratch and will take some time to properly organize the manufacturing process.
 They may have to arrange the purchasing of raw materials, manufacturing, quality control tests/checks, packaging and loading for export.

 It’s important to leave enough time for the factory to finish making the goods without being rushed.
 If you rush the production, then you run the risk of the factory making mistakes and shortcuts can be made which will cost you more in the long run.
 Make sure you receive detailed photos and videos of the finished products before they are packaged and loaded into containers.
 A good supplier will send you pictures and updates on the progress of your order.